The 20 Best Familial Pancreatic Cancer Doctors Near Me in District of Columbia, US

 Offers Telehealth

 Andrew Akman, MD, MBA a native of Washington, DC, currently practices at Suburban Hospital, Sibley Hospital, and Johns Hopkins Hospital.
 Dr. Akman performs a variety of minimally invasive procedures.
 He has specific interest in complex IVC filter removals, interventional oncology, pulmonary embolism, and prostate artery embolization.
 Dr. Akman is an expert in complex IVC filter retrieval and IVC filter related complications.
 In addition to standard IVC filter retrievals, he removes devices that are severely tilted, embedded, or fractured, as well as those designated as permanent devices.
 He serves as an adviser to other physicians on complex techniques including laser sheath and forceps assisted retrieval.
 Within interventional oncology, Dr. Akman performs thermal ablation of lung, liver, and kidney tumors.
 He performs chemoembolization and radioembolization (Yttrium-90) on primary liver cancer and metastatic liver disease.
 Dr. Akman also performs prostate artery embolization, an emerging minimally invasive technique for treating urinary symptoms associated with prostate enlargement.
 Dr. Akman prides himself on building strong relationships with his patients and practicing patient-centered medicine.
 Videos Andrew Akman, M.D., Interventional Radiologist Recent News Articles and Media Coverage Honoring a Life By Helping Others, Johns Hopkins Medicine, (July 20, 2022).
 Dr. Akman is rated as an Advanced provider by MediFind in the treatment of Familial Pancreatic Cancer.
-His top areas of expertise are Ascites, Ureterocele, Familial Pancreatic Cancer, Gastrostomy, and Liver Embolization.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Ascites, Ureterocele, Familial Pancreatic Cancer, Gastrostomy, and Liver Embolization.
+Dr. Akman is board certified in American Board Of Radiology.

 Advanced in Familial Pancreatic Cancer